 These cultural festivals are mostly held annually and open to all.
 Some may have restrictions for certain rituals, but you still can capture the magnificent moments that highlight these festivals.

 Here is our list of festivals around Indonesia that you do not want to miss:

 - Jember Fashion Carnival

 Jember is a city in East Java.
 It’s a small city but it has succeeded as a host of a quirky and unique fashion festival, plus getting attention from fashion enthusiasts around the world.
 Founded in 2001, Jember Fashion Carnival has become the icon of East Java’s contemporary culture.
 This fashion festival is a showcase for local fashion designers for Indonesian and world fashion industry.
 It is also the most eye-catching festival among other festivals across Indonesia.
 With a 3,6km long catwalk, Jember Fashion Carnival has thousands attending each year.
 Dubbed as the seventh biggest carnival in the world.
 It is indeed an amazing and fascinating festival to attend!
-This year, Jember Fashion Carnival will be held on 24th to 28th August 2016.
+This year, Jember Fashion Carnival will be held on July 31st – August 4th, 2019.
 Mark your calendar!